 Rationale: Disinfecting equipment after use decreases the risk of infection transmission.3

-Do not touch the outer surface of the mask or face shield.
+Do not touch the outer surface of the eye protection or face shield; it is considered contaminated.

-Do not touch the outer surface of the mask.
+Do not touch the front surface or sleeves of the gown; it is considered contaminated.

-Do not touch the outer surface of the N95 respirator.
+Do not touch the outer surface of the N95 respirator mask.

 Cookies are used by this site.
 To decline or learn more, visit our cookies page.